 If this was the starting point for your room, which neutrals would you eliminate right away?

 Don’t scroll past this image yet.
-Just look for a minute.
+Just stay right here and look for a minute.

 Okay, so we would eliminate the pinker pink beige because even though it relates well to the very strong pink beige colour in this pillow, you probably wouldn’t want to paint your walls this colour.